How to Prove Separation for a Singapore Divorce

 Any physical separation should be done for a continuous period.
 Nonetheless, if a couple resumed cohabitation for a duration of 6 months or less, the judge will not take it into consideration.
 This is to promote attempts at reconciliation.

 Even if a couple decides to live under the same roof during their period of separation, it is still possible to prove the separation.
 Parties may be living together physically, but must maintain separate households.

 This is a fact-centric matter which the judge will look at all circumstances to determine if there was a loss of consortium and a breakdown in marriage between the couple even whilst living together.

 To bolster your case that the separation was valid, it is advised that you do not perform typical spousal duties for your spouse when living in the same space, such as cooking or cleaning for each other.
 You and your spouse should also keep your financial expenses separate, and sleep in different bedrooms.

-Separation vs Desertion
+Separation vs Desertion in Singapore

 Desertion is another possible justification for a divorce.
 However, it is distinct from separation.